sourcegraph/handbook/content/ce/onboarding.md

 - Set up a Sourcegraph.com account and request access to become a site-admin in the #people-ops channel.
 Once you have access, familiarize yourself with the site-admin page (used to manage customer accounts, license keys, etc.).
 - Obtain access to the Sourcegraph Dropbox team folder.
 You can request this in the #people-ops Slack channel.
   - Get access to the "Customer contracts" folder as well.
+- Ask for a license to LinkedIn Sales Navigator tool in #sales channel (Quin Keough is a good resource to ask)

 ### General onboarding during weeks 1 and 2